 For the same RO density per reference slot as 120 KHz PRACH, the RA-RNTI corresponding to 480 kHz and 960 kHz ROs can be generated according to equation (5) by compressing the t_id to tid2μ-3.

 When some ROs are backward shifted to the immediately preceding slot of the specified slot nslotRA due to the use of a gap symbol between consecutive ROs, support a 1 bit indication field in the DCI scheduling RAR/MsgB to resolve the PRACH slot ambiguity.

+RA-RNTI = 1+s_id+14×floor(t_id⁄2^(μ-3) )+14×80×f_id+14×80×8×ul_carrier_id (5)

 Support maximum of 40 ms for ra-ResponseWindow for operation with shared spectrum and msgB-ResponseWindow for both operations with and without shared spectrum.
 Support indicating two LSBs of SFN at which gNB has received msg1 (MsgA) in DCI format 1_0 with CRC scrambled by RA-RNTI (MsgB-RNTI).